pglen/pymacro/README.md

 The Include search path:

  * Path of the source file,
- * Current directory
+ * Current directory,
- * User's macro path. (~/pymacros).
+ * User's macro path (~/pymacros).

 ## Misc:

+PyMacro is case senstive.

+All the commands prefixes / suffixes can be escaped with a backslash to loose their special meaning.

-Warnings are issued :
+Warnings are issued to stderr, if a:

- * if a macro is not defined,
+ * Macro was referenced, but not defined,
- * the macro had duplicate definition,
+ * Macro replaced by a duplicate definition,
- * the macro is not terminated with the same name (except the empty terminator)
+ * Macro is not terminated with the same name (except the empty terminator),
- * include file cannot be found.
+ * Include file is not found.

-All the command prefixes / suffixed can be escaped with a backslash to loose their special meaning.

-The indentation of the macro is preserved.
-The indentation in the target file is determined by the indentation of the expansion, added to the indentation of the macro definition..
+The indentation of the macro and its definiton are preserved.
+The indentation in the target file is determined by the indentation of the expansion, added to the indentation of the macro definition.
 In short, it will do the right thing for python code.

 Recursive expansion.
 Up to six level of recursion is expanded.
 Make sure that there are no self referencing macros like:

       $$recurse$$ This macro will $$recurse$$ into itself

 The recursive macro will print many copies (6) into the output.
-It is not planned to catch recursion any time soon.
+It is not planned to catch self recursion any time soon.

+Preseved spaces.
+The delimiter is the absolute limit for the macro name / body.
+The whitespce within space is preserved.

+    $$macro$$ is different from $$ macro $$

  This is a quick hack, please do not expect much here.
 However this utility is a life saver for coding.

 ## Example usage:

-  The utility will allow you to refer to code tie a simple macro.
+  The utility will allow you to refer to code with a simple macro.
 For instance the following code in an include file pulled in to the current context:

     $$include$$ main.inc @@include@@
-    $$progname$$ prog="Program Name"
+    $$progname$$ prog="Program Name" @@progname@@
-    @@progname@@
     $$code$$# Adding Code:
     aa = 0
     @@code@@